 My favorite street for color is José Reyes Street, where lines and squares showcasing pastel yellows, blues, reds, greens and whites meet to form one wall design.

 The World’s Best Cigars?

 Nearby, you can pop into La Leyenda del Cigarro to watch Dominican cigars being hand-rolled.
 Tobacco is one of the main exports of the Dominican Republic, with over half of the cigars sold in the USA being from the country, according to Cigar Advisor.
 Yaque Valley is Dominican Republic’s famed region, with nutrient-rich soils offering great drainage and sunny weather cooled down by constant breezes.

-The shop offers all kinds of cigars — mild, strong, chocolate, vanilla — with prices as low as 120 Dominican Pesos ($2.50 USD).
+The shop in Santo Domingo offers all kinds of cigars — mild, strong, chocolate, vanilla — with prices as low as 120 Dominican Pesos ($2.50 USD).